 PCAB requires that your pharmacy have a quality improvement process in place.
 Because the PCAB standards relate to the quality of compounding, if documented properly using a quality improvement methodology, correcting the deficiencies will meet the requirements for a quality improvement program.

 Step 3: Apply for accreditation.
 Once your pharmacy is fully compliant with the standards, apply for accreditation.
-PCAB accreditation requires an initial application fee and an annual fee based upon prescription volume.
+An initial PCAB application requires a registration fee and an initial accreditation fee, based upon prescription volume.
+Accreditation fees are billed annually starting with your second year of accreditation.
 Review PCAB fees here.

 The online application is designed to collect demographic and operational information about your pharmacy.
 You will be asked for the license numbers in each state the pharmacy is licensed, so it will be useful to have this information available when applying.

 Please update any changes in the facility contact information, address, staffing, licensure or compounded volume as changes occur.
 This ensures that PCAB has up to date demographics and contact information.